victor-pavlychko/objectdoc/README.md

 # objectdoc

-Generates a HTML report or docset of the API of an Objective-C library.
+Parse and generates a HTML report or docset for API of an Objective-C/C library.
+Works as a framework as well as command line.

 It based on [LLVM](https://llvm.org/) and [clang](https://clang.llvm.org/), to parse all your Objective-C library headers' AST, to generate the correct representation of APIs.
+And make it easy to travel the AST to get the detail syntax information.

 ## Supported Syntax